 Ski area: Andorra holds the title for the largest ski area in Southern Europe and, as you might imagine, its ski slopes are some of the sunniest in the world.
 Skiing is divided into two areas: Grandvalira and Vallnord, both around 20km from the capital.
 Overall, these two areas offer 178 slopes (about 285km in total) served by 111 lifts and are best suited to beginners and intermediates.

 Getting there: Andorra's ski slopes are very easy to reach, just 20km from the capital.

 Tips on duty-free shopping

 - Before leaving for Livigno, Samnaun or Andorra, find out the "standard" prices of the products you are interested in.
 Apart from alcohol, fragrances, tobacco and petrol, the offer of duty-free areas can be less advantageous than for example the discounts given by the major electronics franchise chains.

 - Read the information which set out the allowances.
 You can find them on the websites of each resort.
 If in doubt, ask the customs officer.

-- If travelling by car, try to reach your destination with the tank nearly empty - you can fill up on petrol and diesel, making the best use of the mini prices.
+- If travelling by car, try to reach your destination with the tank nearly empty - you can fill up on petrol or diesel, making the best use of the duty-free prices.